Nomination Guide / Instructions

 - A 25-35 word suggested citation, which typically starts with “for” and should be concise, but broad enough to encompass the nominee’s contributions.
 Examples of citations.

-- Supporting documents (10 pages or less in total):
+- Supporting documents, in PDF format, (10 pages or less in total):

 - Current CV/resume